Adventure’s in the company you keep How to love life while bikepacking

 By all accounts, Trek Mechanical Designer Chris Jewett and Whitney Beadle, his partner in life and riding, are seasoned adventurers.
 Over the last ten years, they’ve spent countless nights under the stars, from the Midwest to the Great North and beyond, in places you can only reach by foot or bike.

-Their most recent endeavor was a 12-day ride through Canada’s Banff National Park.
-But they weren’t always so intrepid, and an adventure like this would have been unthinkable in the early days of their story.
+Their most recent endeavour was a 12-day ride through Canada’s Banff National Park.
+But they weren’t always so intrepid and an adventure like this would have been unthinkable in the early days of their story.

 What if?
 There’s a whole lot of power in those two words.
 She did the guided ride in Montana (on a Trek 520 Chris had surprised her with for her birthday), then returned to Wisconsin with her imagination alight with possibility.
 And in the years that followed, those two words became a mantra.